hazelcast/hazelcast-reference-manual/src/Storage/HotRestartStore.md

 Hot Restart Store enables you to get your cluster up and running swiftly after a cluster restart that can be caused by a planned shutdown (including rolling upgrades) or a sudden cluster-wide crash (e.g. power outage).

+Hot Restart feature is supported for the following restart types:
+- Restart after a rolling upgrade: The cluster is restarted intentionally member by member, for example to install an operating system patch or a new hardware.
+- Restart after a cluster crash: The cluster is restarted after its all members are crashed at the same time due to a power outage, networking interruptions, etc.

 ### Configuring Hot Restart

 You can configure Hot Restart programmatically or declaratively.
 There are two configuration elements: one of them is used to enable/disable the feature and the other one is to specify the directory where the Hot Restart data will be stored.